-The hour flies by thanks to these prompts and it’s fun getting to know more about your teammates in a laid back setting.
-We post the prompt in our #general Slack channel about an hour before Bonusly Commons begins so the topic is fresh in everyone’s minds.
+The hour flies by thanks to these prompts and it’s fun getting to know more about your teammates in a laid-back setting.
+We post the prompt in our #general Slack channel an hour before Bonusly Commons begins so the topic is fresh in everyone’s minds.

 Show & tell

 Learning about your teammates’ subject knowledge or passions provides new perspectives, free professional development, and helps you gain more insight into who they are.
 Plus, you may learn you have similar interests and create an even stronger bond with your teammates.